Chart Color Schemes

 Residential development activity is lower than average in Lethbridge Park - Tregear according to AreaSearch's national comparison of local real estate markets

-Lethbridge Park - Tregear has seen approximately 37 dwelling approvals per year over the past five financial years, totalling 186 homes from FY-20 to FY-25.
-As of FY-26, 17 approvals have been recorded.
-On average, 1.1 new residents arrived annually for each new home between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, this has increased to 8.5 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
-New properties are constructed at an average expected cost of $216,000, which is below regional norms, offering more affordable housing options.
+Lethbridge Park - Tregear has seen approximately 37 dwelling approvals annually over the past five financial years, totalling 186 homes from FY-20 to FY-25.
+As of FY-26, 32 approvals have been recorded.
+On average, 1.1 new residents per year arrived with each new home between FY-21 and FY-25, indicating balanced supply and demand.
+However, this figure has increased to 8.5 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
+The average construction value of new properties is $179,000, below regional norms, offering more affordable housing options.

-This financial year, $309,000 in commercial approvals have been registered, reflecting the area's residential nature.
-Compared to Greater Sydney, Lethbridge Park - Tregear has around two-thirds the rate of new dwelling approvals per person and ranks among the 31st percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-Recent construction comprises 94.0% standalone homes and 6.0% townhouses or apartments, preserving the area's suburban nature and attracting space-seeking buyers.
-With around 541 people per dwelling approval, Lethbridge Park - Tregear shows a developed market.
+This year, $309,000 in commercial approvals have been registered, reflecting the area's residential nature.
+Compared to Greater Sydney, Lethbridge Park - Tregear has about two-thirds the rate of new dwelling approvals per person and ranks among the 31st percentile nationally, suggesting constrained buyer choice favouring existing homes.
+Recent construction consists of 94.0% standalone homes and 6.0% townhouses or apartments, preserving the area's suburban character with detached housing dominating.
+With around 541 people per dwelling approval, Lethbridge Park - Tregear exhibits a developed market.

 Frequently Asked Questions - Development